Edward Sinclair (actor)

-Edward Sinclair Perry (3 February 1914 – 29 August 1977) was an English actor who played the role of verger Maurice Yeatman in Dad's Army.
-He also made appearances in Z-Cars and Danger Man.
+Edward Sinclair Perry (3 February 1914 – 29 August 1977) was an English actor who played the role of the verger, Maurice Yeatman, in Dad's Army.
+He also made appearances in Z-Cars, Danger Man.

+Career

-The earliest work in his belated main career was in radio before being noticed and offered small parts on television.
-His first appearance in Dad's Army was in the fifth episode (before audiences had been introduced to the Vicar) as the caretaker, playing the verger from the second series.
+His first appearance in Dad's Army was in 1969, the fifth episode (before audiences had been introduced to the Vicar) as the caretaker, playing the verger from the second series.